-2. Term: Fall 2011
+2. Term: Fall 2013

-Day/Time: Note that this course is being offered in distance education format which means all the lecture and assignment materials are to be accessed on Blackboard.
-We will also talk once or twice on the phone as well.
-Meeting one will be during week one of classes (or before) via phone appointment that you plan on Doodle Scheduler I've posted on email.
-Agenda: [Course introduction, Blackboard clinic].
-Any meetings, if missed, will need to be rescheduled and attended the following week.
+Day/Time: Note that this course is being offered in Distance Education format which means all of the lecture and assignment materials are to be accessed on Canvas.
+We will also meet twice as well as shown in this syllabus.
+MEETING ONE, if missed, will need to be rescheduled for the following week or sooner in order to keep on a reasonable schedule.

-Most of the time, assignments in the course will be conducted and submitted on a week to week basis online via Blackboard.
-You will attend lectures and use course materials online from week to week but you will watch the material and take online assessments at a time that works within your weekly schedule and submit any and all assignments by the weekly deadlines (stated in this syllabus).
-The lectures and all other course materials are accessible 24/7 except for when Blackboard is down on scheduled times typically only on Sunday mornings (see Blackboard for down times).
+Assignments in the course will be conducted and submitted on a week to week basis online via Canvas.
+You will attend lectures and use course materials online from week to week asynchronously but you will watch the material and take online assessments at a time that works within your weekly schedule and submit any and all assignments by the weekly deadlines (stated in this syllabus).
+The lectures and all other course materials are accessible 24/7.